 Historiske Dage – identity, posters, etc

-Historiske Dage – Historic Days – is Denmark’s largest historic festival, an annual event with approximately 7.000 guests over a weekend.
+Historiske Dage – Historic Days – is Denmark’s largest historic festival, since 2015 held annually in Copenhagen with approximately 7.000 guests over a weekend.

 We’ve tried to avoid the banal, and rather be ambiguous and fun.
 A pipe certainly must be central to some historic incidents, but which ones exactly?
 The aim is intriguing and rich, and both kids and adults tend to look at it for quite a while.
 It works surprisingly well even in business card size, and the larger it gets, the better it works.